Standard Gravure shooting

-The Standard Gravure shooting occurred on September 14, 1989, in Louisville, Kentucky, United States, when Joseph T. Wesbecker, a 47-year-old pressman, killed eight people and injured twelve at his former workplace, Standard Gravure, before committing suicide.
-The shooting is the deadliest workplace shooting in Kentucky's history.
+The Standard Gravure shooting occurred on September 14, 1989, in Louisville, Kentucky, United States, when Joseph Thomas Wesbecker, a 47-year-old pressman, killed eight people and injured twelve at his former workplace, Standard Gravure, before committing suicide.
+The shooting is the deadliest incident of workplace violence in Kentucky's history as well as the deadliest mass shooting.
 The murders resulted in a high-profile lawsuit against Eli Lilly and Company, manufacturers of the antidepressant drug Prozac, which Wesbecker had begun taking during the month prior to his shooting rampage.

 Background

 Standard Gravure was a prominent printing company founded in 1922 by Robert Worth Bingham.
 Reduced revenues led to an employee wage freeze in 1982, and in 1986 the Bingham family sold the company.
 Standard Gravure's customers were retailers, many of which were in the process of going out of business, and at the same time, paper shortages were occurring in the marketplace.